Building the City of Manchester Institute of Gymnastics

 In 2012, CMIG Director Colin Leigh and Head Boys Coach Andrew Webb (then Talent Development Coach for Scottish Gymnastics) had the honour and privilege of being appointed as officials at the London Olympics, witnessing the Men’s team take the Bronze medal, Max Whitlock the Gold on pommel horse, and Louis Smith the Silver on the same apparatus.

 Club membership passes 2,000 members.

-We’re looking forward to a large extension to our facilities in 2018, with a new attractive facade to the front of the building, a large reception area and cafeteria, and additional space to accommodate more gymnasts from the local community and introduce new aspects of the sport.
+The club began planning towards upgrading the facility with a large extension which we would like to include an attractive new facade to the front of the building, a large reception area and cafeteria, and additional space to accommodate more gymnasts from the local community and introduce new aspects of the sport.

 The people of CMIG